Your Pre-trained LLM is Secretly an Unsupervised Confidence Calibrator: Introduction

 To calibrate PoLMs without relying on labeled data, we introduce Disagreement-Aware Confidence Alignment (\textbf{DACA})—a simple and effective post-hoc method that leverages the well-calibrated confidence scores of PLMs.
 A natural starting point of our idea is to align the confidence of PoLMs with that of PLMs on an unlabeled validation set, minimizing the divergence between the predictive distributions of the PLM and PoLM over all samples.
 However, we find that this direct confidence alignment can paradoxically lead to under-confidence in the PoLM---when the two models disagree on a prediction, the PLM’s confidence often underestimates the actual correctness of the PoLM’s output.
 Our theoretical analysis reveals that such prediction disagreement can drive the optimization to increase the temperature parameter excessively, further exacerbating the under-confidence issue.
 Motivated by our theory, DACA mitigates this issue by decoupling the influence of disagreement examples from the confidence alignment process.
 Specifically, it optimizes the temperature parameter using only agreement examples—those where the PLM and PoLM make identical predictions.
 This ensures that confidence alignment occurs only when the PLM’s scores are a trustworthy proxy for correctness.
 As a result, DACA yields more conservative and reliable temperature estimates, avoiding the calibration failures of naive alignment (see Figure \ref{fig:temperature}).

 Extensive experiments with both open-sourced and API-based LLMs on common benchmarks demonstrate the effectiveness of the DACA method for confidence calibration.
 Notably, DACA achieves performance comparable to labeled temperature scaling, even in the absence of labeled data.
 For example, DACA improves the average Expected Calibration Error (ECE) of the Gemma-3-12B-Instruct model \citep{team2025gemma} across 57 subjects of the MMLU dataset \citep{mmlu}, reducing it from 23.68$\%$ to 8.60$\%$.
 In comparison, TS only reduces the ECE to 9.75$\%$.
 Importantly, DACA is applicable even in scenarios where post-trained and pre-trained models differ in architecture, making it more efficient for the calibration of large-scale PoLMs.
 For instance, DACA reduces the ECE of GPT-4o \citep{hurst2024gpt} from 21.23$\%$ to 6.99$\%$ when calibrated using the pre-trained Gemma-3-12B model on the MedMCQA dataset \citep{pal2022medmcqalargescalemultisubject}.
 Furthermore, our method can be applied to open-ended question-answering tasks and offers benefits for selective classification.
+Codes are publicly available at \href{https://github.com/ml-stat-Sustech/Disagreement-Aware-Calibration}{https://github.com/ml-stat-Sustech/Disagreement-Aware-Calibration}.

 We summarize our contributions as follows. \begin{enumerate} \item We show that the well-calibrated outputs of PLMs on unlabeled data can be leveraged to calibrate PoLMs.
 Theoretically, we demonstrate that prediction disagreement can impair calibration performance when directly aligning the confidence of PLMs and PoLMs. \item Our proposed post-hoc method DACA, formalizes the confidence calibration problem by harnessing the target-specific unlabeled data in the wild.
 This formulation offers strong practicality and flexibility for real-world applications. \item We empirically show that DACA enhances the calibration of both open-sourced and API-based PoLMs across various datasets.
-Moreover, our method can be applied to open-ended QA tasks and benefits selective classification. \end{enumerate}
+Moreover, our method applies to open-ended QA tasks and enhances selective classification. \end{enumerate}